Frazz by Jef Mallett for September 04, 2012

 17. Missing large

-massha about 12 years ago
+massha over 12 years ago

 @kroykali – that is pretty much the only way for them to learn – to actually do their homework.
 There is no way a teacher can just magically put knowledge into their heads in class without them going home and practicing, reading, solving problems by themselves.
 Yes, you do HAVE to educate yourself as part of the process.